knownorigin/docs.knownorigin.io/docs/guide/creating-editions.md

 Please note:

-* Time is ALWAYS in [UTC](https://time.is/UTC) - please get in contact on discord if you need help on this
+* Time is selected in local time and is shown in [UTC](https://time.is/UTC) below - please get in contact on discord if you need help on this
 * This cannot be changed once set
 * The timer is on-chain and cannot be circumvented by bypassing the website